-The Throwing Starfish Foundation is a 100% volunteer-run nonprofit organization.
+The Throwing Starfish Foundation is a volunteer-run nonprofit organization.
 It was born from the idea that individuals can work together to effect change in their communities.
-A few years ago, before forming our 501c3, we started a community project for local foster kids.
-The project was organized to create Sweet Cases, which are duffel bags full of comfort items for children entering foster care.
-When a child enters foster care he or she normally receives only plastic garbage bags in which to carry their belongings.
-Our community of friends and neighbors came together, year after year, to create hundreds of Sweet Cases for our local foster kids.
-The cases included items such as books, a blanket, toothbrush/toothpaste, a hairbrush, coloring books, crayons, water bottles, stuffed animals, and warm gloves.
-Every year our Sweet Cases project brought in donations of money, items, and time from countless individuals.
+In 2015, before forming our 501c3, we started a community project for local foster kids.
+The project was organized to create Comfort Bags, which are duffel bags full of comfort items for children entering foster care.
+When a child enters foster care he or she usually receives only plastic garbage bags in which to carry their belongings.
+Our community of friends and neighbors came together, year after year, to create hundreds of Comfort Bags for our local foster kids.
+The bags included items such as books, a blanket, toothbrush/toothpaste, a hairbrush, coloring books, crayons, water bottles, stuffed animals, and warm gloves.
+Every year our Comfort Bags project brought in donations of money, items, and time from countless individuals.
 We were excited by the success of this project, and by our community's willingness to contribute.

 We'd love to have you along for the ride.
 Reach out, donate, volunteer, or share your ideas for how to make a difference.